 Methadone is a generic drug.
 Suboxone is the brand name of the medication buprenorphine-naloxone.
-Check out more of their drug features below.
+Find out more about them below.

 |What is the generic name?||methadone||buprenorphine-naloxone|